calcut/gauldry-lab-data/docs.md

 There are a huge variety of cost optimised MCUs, but for low volume applications it makes sense to choose based on ease of development.
-Newer MCUs tend to have enough RAM, Flash Storage, peripherals and clock speed that the software support is likely to be more critical than the exact hardware specs.
+Newer MCUs tend to have more than enough RAM, Flash Storage, peripherals and clock speed, so software support is likely to be more critical than the exact hardware specs.

 The combination of availability, community support, and capability make the